ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_cmip5/readme_cmip5-datamart_en.md

 ## List of variables

-Warning: the tables below are not up to date (to come), some variables are missing.
-Feel free to [contact us](mailto:ec.dps-client.ec@canada.ca) for more information.

-The available variables and units for the CMIP5 datasets on Datamart are:
+The available variables and units for the CMIP5 datasets on the MSC Datamart are:

 * CMIP5 multi-model ensembles of mean precipitation projections (mm/day)
 * CMIP5 multi-model ensembles of sea ice concentration projections (percentage, %, of grid cell area)